• Skip to primary navigation

 Use room temperature ingredients (as specified).
 All of the ingredients in this recipe should be at room temperature except for the melted brown butter.
 Room-temperature ingredients blend more easily than cold ones for an even, uniform batter.

 Don't overmix the batter.
-When making this blondie batter, mix the ingredients just until they are fully combined to avoid overmixing.
-Overmixed batter will result in dense, hard blondies.
+Mix the ingredients just until they are fully combined to avoid dense, hard blondies.

 Don’t overbake the blondies.
 Be sure to take the blondies out when they are still a bit gooey in the center with slightly golden edges.
 If you leave them in the oven too long, they will be harder and less chewy.